 Cherry tomatoes, peppers

-These are not difficult crops in the context of gardening broadly, but they do take longer to mature, need consistent full sun, and benefit from occasional pruning and support.
+These are not hard crops, but they take longer to mature, need consistent full sun, and benefit from occasional pruning and support.

 Cherry tomatoes, for example, produce better when you remove the suckers (small shoots that grow between the main stem and a branch), which redirects the plant’s energy into fruit production rather than excessive leafy growth.

-Treat these as your second-season crops.
-Once you have experienced a successful harvest of lettuce or radishes, you will approach cherry tomatoes with a different level of confidence and patience.
+Treat these as second-season crops.
+After a successful lettuce or radish harvest, you will approach cherry tomatoes with more confidence and patience.

 Small Garden Crops: Soil, Watering, and Feeding Basics

-The right crop in the right container will still underperform if the soil, water, and nutrients are wrong.
-These three factors are where many beginner gardens quietly fail, and all three are straightforward to get right.
+The right crop in the right container will still fail if the soil, water, or nutrients are off.
+These three factors are where many beginner gardens quietly fail — and all three are simple to get right.

 What Soil Mix Works Best in Containers

 Do not use garden soil in containers.
-This is one of the most important rules in container growing.
+This is the most important rule in container growing.
 Garden soil compacts heavily in pots, blocks drainage, and creates an airless environment that roots cannot penetrate.
 The result is slow growth, yellowing leaves, and poor yields.

 Instead, use a purpose-mixed container growing medium.
 A reliable beginner mix is:

 This mixture drains properly, holds enough moisture between waterings, and gives roots the air space they need.
-Pre-mixed container compost from a garden center is a perfectly acceptable shortcut if you prefer not to mix your own.
+Pre-mixed container compost from a garden center works fine if you do not want to mix your own.

 How Often to Water Small-Space Vegetables